-At the municipal level, the Government of the City of Buenos Aires enforced Law 1.854 for the Gestión Integral de Residuos Sólidos Urbanos (Integral Management of Solid Urban Waste), whose main goal is to establish principles, obligations, and responsibilities for the management of solid urban waste within the City of Buenos Aires in an appropriate sanitary and environmental way, to protect the environment, human beings, and goods.
+At the municipal level, the Government of the City of Buenos Aires enforced Law No. 1854/2005 for "Gestión Integral de Residuos Sólidos Urbanos" (Integral Management of Solid Urban Waste), whose main goal is to establish principles, obligations, and responsibilities for the management of solid urban waste within the City of Buenos Aires in an appropriate sanitary and environmental way, to protect the environment, human beings, and goods.
 In that regard, the concept "Zero Waste" was adopted.
-Decree 760/208 further defines concepts and terms included in Law 1.854.
+Decree No. 760/2008 further defines concepts and terms included in Law No. 1.854.

-More relevant Chapters and Articles of Law 1.854:
+More relevant Chapters and Articles of Law No. 1.854/2005: